dcm4che/dcm4chee-arc-cs/docs/networking/specs/qido-rs.rst

    :header: "Parameter", "Restrictions"
    :file: qido-rs-search-for-studies.csv

+Extended Negotiation :
+DCM4CHEE-QIDO-SERVICE does not support the "fuzzymatching" query key.
+DCM4CHEE-QIDO-SERVICE will perform case insensitive matching for PN VR attributes but will not perform other forms of fuzzy matching.
+This applies to the following attributes:
+1. Referring Physician's Name (0008,0090).
+2. Physician(s) of Record (0008,1048).
+3. Patient's Name (0010,0010).

 .. csv-table:: Table 4.2.7.1-1a.: QIDO-RS Study Attribute Matching
    :header: "Keyword", "Tag", "Types of Matching"
    :file: qido-rs-study-attribute-matching.csv

-Types of Matching:
+Types of Matching :
-''''''''''''''''''
-"S" indicates the identifier attribute uses Single Value Matching "L" indicates UID List Matching
+1. "S" indicates the identifier attribute uses Single Value Matching.
+2. "L" indicates UID List Matching.
-"U" indicates Universal Matching.
+3. "U" indicates Universal Matching.
-Note : If only Universal Matching is supported for an attribute then that attribute can only be passed as an "includefield" query key
+Note : If only Universal Matching is supported for an attribute then that attribute can only be passed as an "includefield" query key.
-"*" indicates wild card matching
+4. "*" indicates wild card matching.
-"R" indicates Range Matching
+5. "R" indicates Range Matching.
-"SEQUENCE" indicates Sequence Matching
+6. "SEQUENCE" indicates Sequence Matching.
-"NONE" indicates that no matching is supported, but that values for this Element requested will be returned with all requests "UNIQUE" indicates that this is the Unique Key for that query level, in which case Universal Matching or Single Value Matching is used depending on the query level (see Section C.2.2.1.1 “Unique Keys” in PS3.4 ).
+7. "NONE" indicates that no matching is supported, but that values for this Element requested will be returned with all requests.
+8. "UNIQUE" indicates that this is the Unique Key for that query level, in which case Universal Matching or Single Value Matching is used depending on the query level.

-Section 1b : Extended Negotiation
-'''''''''''''''''''''''''''''''''
-DCM4CHEE-QIDO-SERVICE does not support the "fuzzymatching" query key.
-DCM4CHEE-QIDO-SERVICE will perform case insensitive matching for PN VR attributes but will not perform other forms of fuzzy matching.
-This applies to the following attributes:
-    > Referring Physician's Name (0008,0090)
-    > Physician(s) of Record (0008,1048)
-    > Patient's Name (0010,0010)

 .. _qido-rs-search-for-series